wu8685/natsub/README.md

 By creating a MessageProcessor with a NATS server ips, natsub is simply integrated with the Web socket server in Java.
 The front end like js can easily subscribe or dissubscrbe a topic or a type of topic with any number of id by sending message.
 There will be just one handler to communicate with NATS server shared by any number of sessions which subscribe the same topic.

+## Show me a demo
+Here is a [demo](https://github.com/wu8685/natsub/blob/master/example/README.md) showing how it works.

 ## How to setup
 ### Setup server
 The following code shows how to initialize the web socket server with natsub handlering the messages.